guidofaecke/laminas-airbrake/README.md

 return [
     // Your connections string, filters etc.
-    'zend_airbrake' => [
+    'laminas_airbrake' => [
         'log_errors' => false
     ]
 ];
 ```

-Via the zend local configuration, it is also possible to use different connection settings or different filters for
+Via the laminas local configuration, it is also possible to use different connection settings or different filters for
 different environments.